emacs-exordium/exordium/README.md

   disabled.
 The reasoning being that surely Clang must be more accurate.
 * This feature requires RTags diagnostics to be turned on.

-To enable it automatically, set the variable `*init-rtags-auto-complete*` to true in your `prefs.el`.
+To enable it automatically, set the variable `exordium-rtags-auto-complete` to true in your `prefs.el`.
 Note that auto-complete for `#include` header files does not work in this case, because it does not know what project you are in.